LucasG04/fyrss-server/docs/FEED_API.md

 # Feed Management API

-The Feed Management API allows you to manage RSS feed URLs through HTTP endpoints. **New feature**: The API now validates that URLs actually return valid RSS/Atom feeds before saving them.
+The Feed Management API allows you to manage RSS feed URLs through HTTP endpoints. **New features**:

+- The API now validates that URLs actually return valid RSS/Atom feeds before saving them
+- **Feed-Article Relationship**: Articles are now linked to their source feeds (1:m relationship)

 ## Base URL

 All endpoints are available under `/api/feeds`

+## Feed-Article Relationship

+- Each feed can have multiple articles (1:m relationship)
+- Articles include a `feedId` field that links them to their source feed
+- New articles automatically get associated with their source feed during RSS processing
+- Old articles (created before feeds) will have `feedId: null`
+- When a feed is deleted, associated articles remain but their `feedId` is set to `null`

 ## RSS Feed Validation